EnigmaCurry/GMusicFS/README.md

- * Importing all your music into iTunes, banshee, amarok etc. These big media players will attempt to read all the ID3 information from the files and not knowing that all the files are on a remot server.
+ * Importing all your music into iTunes, banshee, amarok etc. These big media players will attempt to read all the ID3 information from the files and not knowing that all the files are on a remote server.
    It might work, but it's going to be extremely inefficient and this might bring down the banhammer from Google..
  * Importing new music.
 The filesystem is read-only (this might change in a new version.)
  * Random-access within the mp3 files.
 You cannot seek() inside the mp3 files, they will only stream from the beginning of the file.

+GMusicFS doesn't implement any caching.
+Copying a file should always work, because latency doesn't matter, but if you're streaming the music, you may want to turn on your player's caching system (eg. mplayer -cache 200.)
+You may notice a few blips in the sound during the first few seconds of each song otherwise.

 Installation
 ------------